 “the configuration used by published results is the stock installation…there are not performance constructs like additional indexes or aggregates in use.”

 Appleby’s Trademark Nonsense

 The reason this is nonsensical is that column-oriented databases don’t use indexes.
 They don’t need them.
 Why Appleby is impressed by this is a head-scratcher.
-How many times has it been established that the primary reason for the reduction in the size of the database footprint is due to the removal of indexes?
+How many times has it been established that the primary reason for reducing the size of the database footprint is the removal of indexes?
 If so, and if this is widely accepted, why is it surprising to Appleby that the BW-EML benchmark for a column-oriented database does not have indexes???

 On the topic of aggregates, HANA does use aggregates but does not call them aggregates.
 So what Appleby is saying is incorrect, although there are fewer aggregates.

 It is important to remember that John Appleby is tied to the hip with SAP.
-Like other SAP consulting companies, John Appleby and his company Bluefin Solutions primarily serve to repeat whatever SAP says.
+Like other SAP consulting companies, John Appleby and his company Bluefin Solutions primarily repeat whatever SAP says.
 For whatever reason, Bluefin Solutions, and John Appleby, in particular, were chosen/decided to release information about HANA and S/4HANA that would have had to have been approved by SAP.
-Please see our analysis of the consulting partnership agreement that controls the media output of SAP consulting partners in this article.
+Please see our analysis of the consulting partnership agreement that controls SAP consulting partners’ media output in this article.

 John Appleby wins another Golden Pinocchio Award for his statements regarding the BW-EML benchmark.